 Is Harry Potter and the Cursed Child sold out?

-Is there any way I can still get Harry Potter and the Cursed Child tickets?
+How can I get Harry Potter and the Cursed Child tickets?

 Who's playing Harry, Hermione and Ron?

-Swaziland-born Dumezweni's casting as Hermione caused a stir when it was announced last year.
+Swaziland-born Dumezweni's casting as Hermione caused a stir when it was announced in 2015.
 Twitter Queen JK immediately cut any doubters down:

 Canon: brown eyes, frizzy hair and very clever.
 White skin was never specified.
 Rowling loves black Hermione 😘 https://t.co/5fKX4InjTH— J.K.
 Rowling (@jk_rowling) 21 December 2015